 In 1922 she was selected as the first College Dean of Women at Howard University.
 This is notable both because she was the first women to serve as a dean at Howard University.
 In addition, this was in a time when much of the top leadership of Howard University was not African American; the first African American president of Howard University was Mordecai Wyatt Johnson who was installed in 1926.
 Over the course of her time as dean, Lucy Diggs Slowe encountered and overcame friction from President Johnson over her support for women.

-The abslowe_wilkinsonove accomplishments are amazing, but in the midst of all of this Lucy Diggs Slowe was a champion tennis player!!
+The above accomplishments are amazing, but in the midst of all of this Lucy Diggs Slowe was a champion tennis player!!
 In 1917, she won the American Tennis Association’s first tournament and because the first African American woman to win a national sports title.
 The American Tennis Association was founded for African American tennis players at a time when majority tennis associations did not welcome African Americans.
 Slowe went on to win 17 championships.
 She was amazing!!!
 In the photo below she is shown with her mixed doubles partner Dr. John Wilkerson.

 After her death at age 52, Lucy Diggs Slowe Hall was named in her honor as a dormitory on Howard’s campus.
 On April 14, 2015, the First Street Tunnel project near Howard University in Washington, DC named their tunnel boring machine “Lucy” in honor of Lucy Diggs Slowe.